Prapthi564/AIW-Azure-Virtual-Desktop/1-Create-Host-Pool-from-Azure-Portal.md

    - Please ensure that you see the message **Password reset successfully**.

      ![ws name.](media/au15.png)

+1. Once the **Password reset successfully**, please proceed with the lab.

 ## Exercise 1: Create Host Pool using Getting Started Wizard